-- Strategy and overall management of the Group
+Strategy and overall management of the Group

-- Financial reporting and controls
+Financial reporting and controls

-- Ensuring a sound system of internal controls
+Ensuring a sound system of internal controls

-- Approval of major capital projects and contractors
+Approval of major capital projects and contractors

-- Communication with shareholders
+Communication with shareholders

-- Board membership and appointments
+Board membership and appointments

-- The Remuneration Policy
+The Remuneration Policy

-- Corporate governance matters
+Corporate governance matters

 Approval of key policies

 |10||Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders||Reports on the work of the Board and its committees are set out as follows:

-- Audit Committee: pages 30 to 31
+Audit Committee: pages 30

-- Remuneration Committee: pages 32 to 37
+Remuneration Committee: pages 32

-Information about shareholder voting at the 2018 annual general meeting of the Company is set out on Boku’s website.
+Information about shareholder voting at the 2019 annual general meeting of the Company is set out on Boku’s website.

 The Group’s approach to investor and shareholder engagement is described under Principle 2 above.
-Annual Reports, Annual General Meeting notices, regulatory announcements, trading updates and other governance related materials for 2018 and retrospective years are available from the Group’s website.
+Annual Reports, Annual General Meeting notices, regulatory announcements, trading updates and other governance related materials for 2019 and retrospective years are available from the Group’s website.

-Although the Company’s principal place of business is the UK, the Company is incorporated in and subject to the laws of the State of Delaware, United States.
-As a result, the Company is subject to the exclusive jurisdiction of the Delaware Courts and the Company’s Certificate of Incorporation and Bylaws.
+The Company is subject to the exclusive jurisdiction of the Delaware Courts and the Company’s Certificate of Incorporation and Bylaws.
 As such, the rights of shareholders may differ from the rights of shareholders in a UK incorporated company.

 The Board Composition and Responsibilities

 The Board is responsible for setting the strategic direction and policies for the business.
 The Board meets regularly to attend to any issues which require its attention and oversees the financial position of the Company monitoring performance on behalf of the shareholders, to whom the Directors are accountable.
 The primary duty of the Board is to act in the best interests of the Company at all times.
-The Board will also address issues relating to internal controls and the Company’s approach to risk management.
+The Board also addresses issues relating to internal controls and the Company’s approach to risk management.

 It has established an audit committee and a remuneration committee with formally delegated duties and responsibilities and with written terms of reference.